David Baldacci Books in Order: All Series & Standalone Novels

 Sean King & Michelle Maxwell Books

-Sean King and Michelle Maxwell are former Secret Service agents who end up building a second career as private investigators.
-That setup gives the series a nice mix of political intrigue, personal baggage, and case-driven suspense, especially as the partnership between the two leads starts to take shape.
+Sean King and Michelle Maxwell are former Secret Service agents who become private investigators.
+Their series mixes political suspense, personal baggage, and case-driven mysteries, with the partnership between King and Maxwell becoming a major part of the appeal.

 1. Split Second (2003)